 - Proper scaffolding arrangement including paint stands, ladders, platforms with safety measures to be taken.

 - To avoid scratches on the expensive flooring, bottom legs of paint stand and ladders to be covered with sack bags.

-- All painting items like brush, roller, mixing tray, bucket, etc. to be neatly cleaned and washed outside the working premises before starting painting works.
+- All painting items like brush, roller, mixing tray, bucket, etc. to be neatly cleaned and washed outside the working premises before starting house interior walls painting works.

 Paint brushes, Rollers, Trowels, Line thread, Tube levels, patti blades, scraping blade, dust brush, wire brush, blow lamp, pallet board, Sand paper, Cloth emery, Water proof emery, Abrasive stones emery, polythene sheets, ladder, masking tape, paint bucket, straight edge or ruler, strainer, brush holder, spray gun, mechanical stirrer.

 - First apply the primer coat over the wall surfaces using Roller.